all natural antibiotic recipes

 Natural Antibiotics as listed in the Essential Oils Desk Reference

 Many essential oils have broad-spectrum antifungal, antibacterial and antiviral effects.
-For example, Thyme Essential Oil was shown to exert powerful antimicrobial effects against 25 different types of bacteria.
+For example, Thyme Essential Oil was shown to exert powerful effects against 25 different types of bacteria.

 Single Essential Oils: Oregano, Thyme, Cinnamon, Mountain Savory, Lemon, Melaleuca (Tea Tree Oil), Clove, Ravensara, and Eucalyptus.
 Eucalyptus & Melaleuca are excellent choices for diffusing.